github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ------------------

 The following sections provide reference material for extensible predicates.
-This includes descriptions of each of the arguments (eg. access paths, kinds and provenance).
+This includes descriptions of each of the arguments (e.g. access paths, kinds and provenance).

 Extensible predicates
 ---------------------